VFL Predictions

 The following parameters are required for each client task:

-• client_name - must be the same as the client name specified in the PRL and VFL train sessions
+• client_name - must be the same as the client_name specified in the PRL and VFL train sessions

 View VFL predictions